SimplePlanningStudio/EasyBudget/README.md

 ### Copyright

+    Copyright (C) 2022 Waheed Nazir.
+The name "SimpleBudget", the app idea and assets (images, names, wordings etc...) are all under copyright.
-    Source code is availables under the Apache 2 licence.
+    Sources are availables under the Apache 2 licence (See LICENSE for details) and contributions will be warmely welcomed!
+Feel free to contribute :)